coq/coq/CONTRIBUTING.md

 will put a `needs: rebase` label, and the tests won't run.

-Otherwise, a large suite of tests will be run on GitLab, plus some additional tests on Azure for Windows and macOS compatibility.
+Otherwise, a large suite of tests will be run on GitLab, plus some additional tests on GitHub Actions for Windows and macOS compatibility.

 If a test fails on GitLab, you will see in the GitHub PR interface, both the failure of the whole pipeline, and of the specific failed